rajesh-krishnan/rajesh-krishnan/README.md

 For a list of my patents (5), peer-reviewed publications, and technical reports, see:
 [Google Scholar](https://scholar.google.com/citations?hl=en&user=aMfW5dMAAAAJ&pagesize=100&sortby=pubdate)

-## Standards My Work Influenced
+## Influence on Standards

-While working on the DARPA XG Program, I wrote the original text for significant portions of the spectrum policy language sections of this [2005 report](https://apps.dtic.mil/sti/pdfs/ADA437096.pdf).
-While the IEEE P1900.5.1 standard does not credit this report, it is more unfortunate that the hard lessons I learned from the earlier work did not make it into the standard.
-In my retrospective opinion, a better design would accord a constraints DSL more prominence within the language, while judiciously including modal logics (obligations, prohibitions, preferences) and description logics as needed.
+While working on the DARPA XG Program, I wrote the original text for the spectrum policy language portions of this [report](https://apps.dtic.mil/sti/pdfs/ADA437096.pdf), which has a clear, albeit uncredited, influence on the IEEE P1900.5.1 standard.
+In my retrospective opinion, a better design would accord a constraints DSL more prominence within the language, while including modal and description logics more judiciously.

 While working on the DARPA DTN program, I had [participated](https://mailarchive.ietf.org/arch/msg/dtn-interest/KQFRTBWkMga5pRTXuP3tbDzu-n8/) in the IRTF DTNRG.